-The Spinoza Seminars are part of a series of events hosted by the Spinoza Foundation and STICERD and held at the London School of Economics.
+Here are the details of a series of events hosted by the Mouradian Foundation and STICERD and held at the London School of Economics.

 The aim of these events is to educate the general public and to raise awareness of topical issues and discuss public policy solutions to create a better society.